Introduction to Database Replication (Types and Advantages)

 Understanding database replication with an example

-Database replication techniques based on server architecture
+Database replication techniques based on architecture

-In database replication, it's important to ensure that any updates made to the data on one node are reflected on all other nodes.
-So, we need efficient replication techniques that can ensure that all nodes have the most up-to-date version of the data.
-There are three popular types of database replication techniques based on server architecture.
-Each of these strategies has its advantages and disadvantages.
+It's important to ensure that any updates made to the data on one node are reflected on all other nodes.
+So, we need efficient techniques that can ensure that all nodes have the most up-to-date version of the data.

-Single-leader replication
+Single-leader Architecture

-This is also known as Master-Slave or Active-Passive replication.
-In this architecture, there is a single leader (master) and several follower replicas (slaves).
-Here, all write requests are served by the single leader node, and all read requests are served by the leader or any of the follower nodes.
-After serving the write request, the leader node sends a stream of data changes to the follower nodes to update their current state of data.
+In single leader replication, there is a single leader (master) and several follower replicas (slaves).
+All write requests are served by the leader node and all read requests are served by the leader or any of the follower nodes.
+The best idea would be to use the leader only for write requests and distribute read requests across followers.
+This will remove some load from the leader.

 • During the replication process, we need to handle one of the critical problems: reads from follower nodes may not reflect the latest changes as there can be some delay in the replication process (replication lag).